From the Cook

 Tips & Tricks (5)

-- Dice Vegetables Uniformly 🔪Cut all vegetables into similar-sized pieces (about ¼-inch) so they cook evenly and create a cohesive texture throughout the sauce rather than some pieces being mushy while others remain firm.
+- Dice Vegetables Uniformly 🔪Cut all vegetables (zucchini, carrots, bell pepper) into similar-sized pieces so they cook evenly and create consistent texture throughout the sauce.

-- Bloom Tomato Paste First 🍅Sauté the tomato paste in olive oil for 1-2 minutes before adding liquid to concentrate its umami flavor and eliminate any metallic taste from the can.
+- Bloom Tomato Paste First 🍅Fry the tomato paste in olive oil for 1-2 minutes before adding liquid to concentrate and intensify its umami-rich flavor rather than diluting it directly.

 Recipe Facts